Home » Recipe Index » Desserts

 Keep in mind when using pumpkin pie filling instead of pumpkin puree you have no control over the spices.

-When you can, opt for pumpkin puree.
+When you can, opt for pumpkin puree if the recipe calls for it.

 purchase my cookbook here!

-Leftover Pumpkin Recipes
+Leftover Pumpkin Pie Filling Recipes

 23 downright delicious ways to use leftover pumpkin puree and pumpkin pie filling!